-From you first getting in touch with us to becoming an approved foster carer is now very quick and efficient, taking around 6 months in total.
-If you want to become a foster carer then the first thing to do is get in touch so that we know you are interested.
+It usually takes around 6 months to become approved as a foster carer with us.
+The first thing to do is get in touch so that we know you are interested.
 We will take your details, and invite you to one of our information events.

-One of our social workers will come and visit you in your home.
-This is to find out more about you, make sure your home is suitable, and tell you more about fostering with us.
+Initial home visit This is when one of the recruitment team will come and visit you in your home.
+This is to find out more about you, make sure your home is suitable, and give you more information about fostering with us.

 This is also a good opportunity to discuss what type of fostering may be best for you.
-You will need to complete an application form, which includes all your personal details and information about references etc.
+To proceed with an application you will need to complete forms which includes all your personal details and information about references etc.

-Fostering panel is made up of a number of professionals and other people with experience of fostering, who will look at the case study to make sure it is robust and indicates that you will be a good foster carer.
-Panel will make a recommendation that you become a foster carer, which will be rubber-stamped by a member of staff known as the agency decision maker.
+Fostering panel Fostering panel is made up of a number of professionals and other people with experience of fostering.
+Panel members will look at the case study to make sure it is robust and indicates that you will be a good foster carer.
+Panel will make a recommendation that you become a foster carer, which will be rubber-stamped by a member of staff known as the agency decision maker (ADM).
 You will then be an approved foster carer and can start fostering!